 If your child has to undergo a tonsillectomy, there is important research newly published in JAMA Pediatrics that I’d like to share with you today.
 It’s called The REACT Randomized Clinical Trial.

 About 30 years ago, 90% of tonsillectomies performed on children were because of persistent, recurrent infections.
 Today, it’s more like 20% for infections and 80% for obstructive sleep problems/breathing.
+Some children die, however it is very RARE.

-So the reason for this surgical procedure varies, but it could have something to do with infections, persistent inflammation of the tonsils and difficulty breathing during seep.
+So the reason for this surgical procedure varies, but it could have something to do with infections, persistent inflammation of the tonsils and difficulty breathing during sleep.
 The latter is termed “sleep-disorded breathing” or SDB and symptoms that your child may have vary but often include shortness of breath, wheezing, coughing or bronchospasm.

 In adults, breathing difficulties occur during sleep and are quite uncomfortable and scary.
 The symptoms of SDB range from loud snoring, to complete blockage of the breathing airways (during sleep) termed sleep apnea, or obstructive sleep apnea.
 A CPAP device is best for that, and naturally, routine visits to your ENT doctor.
-In children, tonsillectomies are common surgical procedures and not considered high risk.
-Unfortunately, half of the children experience a problem during or right after the procedure that has to do with their lungs, ability to breathe with comfort and other symptoms.
-You can see in the graphic below, the difference between abnormal and normal tonsils.
+In children, tonsillectomies are common surgical procedures and not considered high-risk.

 For example, tonsillectomies can frequently cause problems ranging from coughing, bronchospasm, laryngospasm and airway obstruction to oxygen reductions in the blood, coughing, and stridor, the term for wheezing which occurs due to a blocked windpipe or larynx.
 These symptoms are extremely frightening for both the child, and the doctor, not to mention the parents if are present during an episode.
 My hope today is that my information allows your child to get through the procedures without these terrifying problems.